-The Emmanuel School of Mission (ESM) in Rome is hosted by the very famous convent of the Trinité-des-Monts, entrusted to the Emmanuel Community since september 2016.
+The Emmanuel School of Mission (ESM) of Rome is based in the centre of the ancient city at the monastery of the Trinità dei Monti, which was entrusted to the Emmanuel Community in September 2016.

-The Spanish Steps (Piazza di Spagna): visited by more than 20 million tourists each year
+The Spanish Steps: visited by more than 20 million tourists each year

-It is dominated by the Trinité-des-Monts Church, which is reached by a series of large stairways built 5 centuries ago.
-These stairs transform every tourist into a potential pilgrim who could meet Jesus in the church.
+The ESM Roma is located right above the Spanish Steps, one of the world’s most famous tourist sites!
+This landmark is dominated by the church of La Trinità dei Monti (The Trinity on the Mount), which is reached by a series of large stairways built 5 centuries ago.
+These stairs transform every tourist into a potential pilgrim who could encounter Jesus in the church.

 A famous French place

-Since the begining the Trinité-des-Monts is a French place.
+Since the begining La Trinità dei Monti is a French place.
 After the Sisters of the Sacred Heart, the Monastic Fraternities of Jérusalem took care of it for 10 years before the whole domain was entrusted to the Emmanuel Community in September 2016.

-Located at the top of the Spanish square, the Trinité des Monts sanctuary attracts more than one million visitors per year.
-Mass is celebrated there every day, in French during the week and in French and Italian on Sundays.
-Times of prayer and welcoming put ourselves at the service of the people who enter to help them approach Jesus.
+The sanctuary of Trinità dei Monti, located at the top of the Spanish Steps, attracts more than one million visitors each year.
+Mass is celebrated every day, during the week in French and on the weekends in French and Italian.
+Times of prayer and welcoming allow the community to invite all those entering the church to make a step close to Jesus.

 The chapel of Mater Admirabilis